 - quarter teaspoon ground ginger

-Taking a 0.5 litre jar, spoon in the ingredients one at a time in the above order.
+- Taking a 0.5 litre jar, spoon in the ingredients one at a time in the above order.
 After each ingredients use a spoon or coffee tamper to push the ingredients down until they form a compact layer.
 This will help get all the ingredients to fit in perfectly.

-To make your cookie jar you will need 90g of melted unsalted butter and 1 medium egg.
+- To make your cookie jar you will need 90g of melted unsalted butter and 1 medium egg.

 The cookie jar label

-1)Preheat the oven to 180ºC/160ºC fan.
+- To make your cookie jar you will need 90g of melted unsalted butter and 1 medium egg.1)Preheat the oven to 180ºC/160ºC fan.
 Line a baking tray with greaseproof paper.
 2)In a bowl empty the jar and mix together with the melted butter and the egg.
 3)Spoon out the heaped teaspoons, or tablespoons if you want larger cookies, of the cookie mixture on the prepared baking sheets.
 Leaving space between the cookies as they will spread.
 4)Bake for 12-15 minutes or until golden brown.
 Leave to cool.
 5)Enjoy at your pleasure!